Theatre Arts: BFA, BA

 To receive a BA, students must gain proficiency in one or more foreign languages.
-Students pursuing the BA receive a degree in general theatre studies.
+Students pursuing the BA receive a degree in general theatre arts.
 This is a four-year program designed for students who want a more comprehensive liberal arts background in theatre.
 This emphasis prepares students for graduate study and is also appropriate for those entering the field of stage directing.

 Students pursuing the BFA must choose an emphasis.